 How is cupping performed?

-Your therapist will carefully places the specialized cups on the injured areas of the body that have lesions and knots.
+Your therapist will carefully place the specialized cups on the injured area(s) of the body that have lesions and knots.
 He or she will then hand-pumped the cups to create a vacuum seal.
 Once the suction is created between the cup and the skin, the cups are left on the skin for approximately 3-5 minutes.
 The suctioning effect of cupping lifts the skin from the tissues underneath and allows for the release of the fascia and muscles underneath.
 In addition, the lifting effect also allows for improved blood flow to the area, bringing nutrients to the site and transports waste materials away.